undercasetype/Fraunces/sources/checks/fontbakery_var_checks.md

 * [com.google.fonts/check/description/valid_html](https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/googlefonts.html#com.google.fonts/check/description/valid_html)
 <pre>--- Rationale ---

-Sometimes people write malformed HTML markup.
-This check should ensure the file is good.
+When packaging families for being pushed to the `google/fonts` git repo, if there is no DESCRIPTION.en_us.html file, some older versions of the `add_font.py` tool insert a dummy description file which contains invalid html.

-Additionally, when packaging families for being pushed to the `google/fonts` git repo, if there is no DESCRIPTION.en_us.html file, some older versions of the `add_font.py` tool insert a dummy description file which contains invalid html.
 This file needs to either be replaced with an existing description file or edited by hand.

 </pre>

-* 💤 **SKIP** Unfulfilled Conditions: description
+* 💤 **SKIP** Unfulfilled Conditions: descfile

 </details>
 <details>